waffle-gl/waffle/README.txt

 ==========

 If any of Waffle's dependencies are installed in custom locations, you must set the PKG_CONFIG_PATH environment variable.
+For example, if you installed a dependeny into /usr/local, then:

+    export PKG_CONFIG_PATH=/usr/local/share/pkgconfig:/usr/local/$libdir/pkgconfig:$PKG_CONFIG_PATH

-First, enter the top of the waffle source tree.
+Enter the top of the waffle source tree.

     git clone git://people.freedesktop.org/~chadversary/waffle
     cd waffle